 In 2001, the Summit County Port Authority (the Port Authority) issued \$14,646,070 of revenue bonds to fund, in part, the renovation, expansion, and equipping of the Akron Civic Theatre (see Central Business District (CBD) Development Program).
 The Development Finance Authority of Summit County (formerly known as the Summit County Port Authority) refinanced the original bonds with a \$15,295,000 refunding bond issued dated July 12, 2012.
 These revenue bonds are to be paid from a County-wide bed tax.
 As part of a cooperative agreement between the City, the County, the Port Authority, and the Akron Civic Theatre, the City has guaranteed the payment of debt service on these bonds, but only from its income tax revenues.
 The Guaranty by the City is not a general obligation of the City.
-Under the cooperative agreement, the County's bedtax collections that are not needed to pay debt service on these revenue bonds will be paid to the City.
+Under the cooperative agreement, the County's bed-tax collections that are not needed to pay debt service on these revenue bonds will be paid to the City.
 The City's guaranty of debt service commenced in 2004 and extends through 2033.
-Although the City expects that the debt service on these bonds will be fully paid from the bed tax revenues, the amount of that debt service will be included in the coverage calculation for all bonds secondly to a pledge of the income tax revenues, including the Pension Bonds, general obligation bonds secured by the pledge and the CLC Bonds.
+Although the City expects that the debt service will be included in the coverage calculation for all bonds secondly to a pledge of the income tax revenues, including the Pension Bonds, general obligation bonds secured by the pledge and the CLC Bonds.
 See Income Tax Bond Debt Service and Debt Service Coverage.